The district will administer leave that qualifies for Family and Medical Leave Act (FMLA)

-For all FMLA purposes except military caregiver leave, the district adopts a rolling 12-month period
+For all FMLA purposes except military caregiver leave, the district adopts a 12-month leave year

-measured backward from the date an employee uses any FMLA leave.
+from the last date an employee uses FMLA leave.

 1. All eligible employees are entitled to leave for a period not to exceed 12 workweeks per